 The Como-Brunate Funicular is an attraction in itself and is one of the most popular things to do in Lake Como.
 Dating back to the 19th century, this historic funicular has been refurbished many times, and it now only takes 7 minutes to reach the top.
 The scenery along the way is really nice, but for the best views, try to get the lower carriage.

-Good to know: The Brunate funicular runs every 30 minutes, sometimes even more often if it’s busy.
-In the high season, it operates until midnight.
+Good to know: The Brunate funicular runs every 15-30 minutes, sometimes even more often if it’s busy.
+In the high season and on weekends, it operates until midnight.
+You can just get the tickets on the spot.

 The main reason to visit Brunate is the amazing views.
 The village itself is quite small but you can see several nice villas and be sure to visit the Sant’Andrea Apostolo Church.